MicrosoftDocs/azure-docs-powershell/azps-8.0.0/Az.Resources/Remove-AzTag.md

 ## SYNOPSIS
 Deletes predefined Azure tags or values | Deletes the entire set of tags on a resource or subscription.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.resources/remove-aztag) for up-to-date information.

 ## SYNTAX

 ### RemovePredefinedTagParameterSet